Cwtch: Definition and translation

-The word has been described as "impossible to translate", but concise and short English dictionaries often equate cwtch to words like cuddle, snuggle or hug.
-However, these translations are considered synonymous at best and not effective translations or coeval terms.
-None of the common English synonyms contain the word's evocation of a "safe place", but that aspect has persevered in a secondary definition of the word as a "hiding place, recess or cubbyhole".
+The word has been described as "impossible to translate", but concise and short English dictionaries often equate cwtch to words like cuddle, snuggle, or hug.
+However, these translations are considered synonymous at best and not effective translations or equivalent terms.
+None of the common English synonyms contain the word's evocation of a "safe place", but that aspect has persevered in a secondary definition of the word as a "hiding place, recess, or cubbyhole".

-This difficulty in translation and definition parallels another Welsh word, hiraeth which often loses its original meaning of safety, childhood, or an idealized past.
+This difficulty in translation and definition parallels another Welsh word, hiraeth, which often loses its original meaning of safety, childhood, or an idealized past.

 History

 The word is not recorded in English until the late nineteenth century (despite being colloquially popular among Welsh speakers for some time).
 One of the most notable uses of the word in the English language was by Elizabeth Taylor, who said of her Welsh husband Richard Burton, "I just want to go and cwtch him".

 During the late twentieth century, the word became heavily associated with Wales and Welsh people, but in writing, the term was still most frequently found in texts and passages associated with a south Wales dialect.
 By the twenty-first century, the word had gained a level of understanding outside of Wales, and was popular enough in British English to be added to the Concise Oxford English Dictionary in 2005.